0xcert/docs/api/guides/transfer-value.md

 ## Prerequisites

-You will need a MetaMask/Bitski account with some credits.
+You will need a MetaMask account with some credits.

 ## Usage overview